 In this turbulent environment worked Andreas Cellarius, a cartographer and the president of a latin school in Hoorn, in North Holland.
 We don’t know much about Cellarius—only his birth, his death, and that he was interested in the mathematics of fortified walls and liked to write poetry about his fellow teachers.

 But in 1660, Andreas Cellarius published a truly unique document.
 Cellarius worked with the engraver and portraitist Frederick Hendrick Van Hove, and the cartographer Johannes van Loon to compile the known history of astronomical systems into a single star atlas.
 Every competing theory and philosophy of the cosmos in a single, beautiful volume.
 He called it the Harmonia Macrocosmica.

-The final pages of the Macrocosmica leave science behind in a series of colorful and imaginative depictions of the constellations — Greek, Roman and the later Christian icons.
-It’s a sweeping and stunningly beautiful work, criticized in it’s time for refusing to take a side in the debate of sun vs earth, science vs religion.
-But to criticize the Macrocosmica is to misunderstand its purpose—it wasn’t attempting to tell us how the universe works, it was showing us how we see ourselves in it.
+The final pages of the Macrocosmica leave science behind in a series of colorful and imaginative depictions of the constellations, Greek, Roman, and the later Christian icons.
+It’s a sweeping and stunningly beautiful work, criticized in its time for refusing to take a side in the debate of sun vs earth, science vs religion.
+But to criticize the Macrocosmica is to misunderstand its purpose—it wasn’t telling us how the universe works, it was showing how we see ourselves in it.

 Got questions, comments or corrections about Andreas Cellarius?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Andreas Cellarius, The first space race," in Obelisk Art History, Published May 10, 2016; last modified November 08, 2022, http://www.arthistoryproject.com/artists/andreas-cellarius/.